Our mission is to broaden the horizons of all children in North Tillamook County through programs in collaboration with our community partners.

 GBAM Program provides a week-long art experience for students with special needs and culminates with a community performance and dinner for youth participants, their families and community members.

 PX2 Program provides youth of our community the tools to make the transitioning from adolescent to adult, which can be a confusing and frightening time, easier.
 Mudd Nick Foundation has sponsored middle school students to learn tools that help them with the transition.

 Jim Mudd and Doug Nicholson, friends since their days at Oregon State University, decided to start a coed golf tournament in 1990, which they christened the Mudd Nick Invitational.
 In 2006, the Mudd Nick Foundation was formed as a 501(c)(3) non-profit and a board of nine directors was selected to develop a Vision, Mission, Guiding Principles and Objectives.
 During the last two decades, in excess of $1,600,000 has been raised to support over 60 Learning Experiences annually for all students in Neah-Kah-Nie School District 56.

 Our Annual Event

 Since 1988, people associated with the Mudd Nick Foundation have celebrated the third weekend in September with an 18-hole golf tournament on Saturday.
 In 1996, the Foundation began raising money during a dinner and charity auction on that Saturday evening to fund life-enhancing learning experiences for all students in School District 56 in North Tillamook County.
-Our pre-golf tournament dinner for registered golfers will take place on Friday September 18, 2020 followed by our annual charity golf tournament, dinner and charity auction on Saturday September 19, 2020.
+Our 2020 fundraising event was held in a virtual format on September 19th.